reactjs/react.dev/content/docs/accessibility.md

 }
 ```

 This code exposes the functionality to both pointer device and keyboard users.
-Also note the added `aria-*` props to support screen-reader users.
-For simplicity's sake the keyboard events to enable `arrow key` interaction of the popover options have not been implemented.
+Also, note the added `aria-*` props to support screen-reader users.
+For simplicity's sake, the keyboard events to enable `arrow key` interaction of the popover options have not been implemented.

 <img src="../images/docs/blur-popover-close.gif" alt="A popover list correctly closing for both mouse and keyboard users." />